M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 * En dash
 * Hyphen

-You can create an en dash (–) by typing ALT+0150 on Windows or by typing a single hyphen between two words in Word with AutoFormat enabled.
+You can create an en dash (–) by typing ALT+0150 in Windows or by typing a single hyphen between two words in Word with AutoFormat enabled.
 The en dash is commonly used for indicating a closed range of values.
 Follow these guidelines for using en dashes:

 * Use an en dash with no whitespace around the dash to indicate a range.
-Alternatively, you can use constructions such as _from_ … to for indicating a range:
+Alternatively, you can use constructions such as _from … to_ for indicating a range:

     `Repeat the steps 1–4 separately for each subtask.`